LWalk2678/Dads_Dinner_ideas/README.md

  - search for additional receipies
  - make prettier

-Goals: I want to make sure the main page is done by end of day Tuesday if not before.
+Goals: I want to make sure the main page and JS is done by end of day Tuesday if not before.
 Then I can focus on improving it and adding features to the page during the rest of the time.

-Timeframes: How long you anticipate spending on each area of development.
-Be sure to consider how many hours a day you plan to be coding and how many days you have available until presentation day.
-Components should be broken down into a maximum of 3 hours time blocks.
+Timeframes:
+ - I expect the JS to take two days as it will hold the majority of the coding.
+ - I expect to spend a half day to full day on CSS
+ - the remining time will be spend on adding features / enhancements